Time to dig out the winter woollies: Minus temperatures and bitterly cold gales forecast

 "Moving up we would expect some of those showers to develop snow to about 600-700m in Wairarapa and the Wellington hills, and possible even into the Hawkes Bay ranges."

-One of the best parts of the country to be today is the West Coast of the South Island, with light cloud clearing this morning and a nice afternoon expected.
+One of the best parts of the country to be today is the West Coast of the South Island, where light cloud will clear this morning and a nice afternoon is expected.

-Auckland will experience some showers, with the potential of some of those showers to be quite heavy, with a maximum temperature of 15C and an overnight minimum of 7C.
+Auckland will experience some showers, potentially quite heavy, and has a maximum temperature of 15C and an overnight minimum of 7C.

-Hot water bottles and extra blankets are in need tonight with a lot of the country set to get a temperature drop.
+Hot water bottles and extra blankets are in need tonight as much of the country is set to get a temperature drop.

 "In the North Island we would expect places in inland Waikato to get down to about 1C and some of those higher areas like Rotorua and Taupo will get down to about 1C as well.